adtork/Azure-Networking-Performance/README.md

 # Packet Loss

 Generally in TCP/IP, any packet loss over 2% will start affecting performance.
 TCP is a connection oriented protocol, so it's designed to retransmit missing data.
 However, retransmissions take time, cause delays in large numbers.
 Once the path has loads of transmissions or duplicate ACKS, the peformance will take a hit.
 This is more of a problem on VPN as the path is over the internet as opposed to ExR, but both can happen.
 So as long as the packet loss is below that number, TCP should be able to handle this without major notice.
-You can check paket loss in Wireshark using tcp.analysis.retransmission or tcp.analysis.flags to check all bad TCP issues.
+You can check packet loss in Wireshark using tcp.analysis.retransmission or tcp.analysis.flags to check all bad TCP issues.

+# Formulas and Links to Check Performance